HaakonHawk/jqmusic/README.md

 ```js
 var displaymeta = false;
 ```
-NOTE: If you set this to true, you also need to include [JSMediaTags](https://github.com/aadsm/jsmediatags) within your <head> tags like this:
+NOTE: If you set this to true, you also need to include [JSMediaTags](https://github.com/aadsm/jsmediatags) within your &lt;head&gt; tags like this:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jsmediatags/3.7.0/jsmediatags.min.js"></script>